-Children with a developmental language disorder may have difficulties using expressive language (e.g. talking, or writing messages) or with receptive language (understanding what is said or written), or both.
+Children with a Developmental Language Disorder (DLD) may have difficulties using expressive language (e.g. talking, or writing messages) or with receptive language (understanding what is said or written), or both.

 A child with difficulties using language may:

 - use non-specific words, which makes it hard to know what they’re talking about

 - find it difficult to sequence their thoughts, ideas or stories

 - have difficulty changing their language to suit different social interactions